lassepe/LiftedTrajectoryGames.jl/README.md

 ### Solver Setup

 For a game that meets those assumptions, you can construct a `solver::LiftedTrajectoryGameSolver` using the helper constructor that recovers the relevant solver parameters (network input/output dimensions etc.) from a given `game::TrajectoryGame`.
+Note that the solver construction may take a while as it compiles all the relevant functions and derivatives for acceleration of downstream solver invocations.

 > :warning: Please refer to the docstrings of each type and function for more information.
 > For example, type `?LiftedTrajectoryGameSolver` in the REPL for more information on solver options.

-> :warning: Note that the solver construction may take a while as it compiles all the relevant functions and derivatives for acceleration of downstream solver invocations.

 ```julia
 using LiftedTrajectoryGames